Studio Art Program

 The Studio Art Program—formerly known as the Gallery/Studio Program—offers fun and challenging art-making classes for ages 6 to 96.
 Be inspired by professional teaching artists, discuss artworks in our exhibitions and collections, develop skills and techniques, and create your own art using new and traditional materials.
 Each semester ends with a student exhibition in our Education Gallery!

-Registration is now open for spring 2025!
+Registration is now open for fall 2025.
 Find details below.

 Ages 6–7